Fourier Transform

 Reference: Li et al., "Fourier Neural Operator for Parametric PDEs"

-Neural networks have a spectral bias—they tend to learn low-frequency functions more easily than high-frequency ones.
+Neural networks exhibit a spectral bias—they tend to learn low-frequency functions more easily than high-frequency ones.
 Fourier feature mappings overcome this limitation by lifting low-dimensional inputs into higher-dimensional spaces via sinusoidal functions.
-For instance, the positional encoding used in Neural Radiance Fields (NeRF) maps a scalar coordinate \(p\) to: \[ \gamma(p) = \left[\sin(2^0 \pi p), \cos(2^0 \pi p), \ldots, \sin(2^{L-1} \pi p), \cos(2^{L-1} \pi p)\right] \] This enables the network to capture fine geometric details essential for photorealistic 3D scene reconstruction.
-Similar Fourier-based encodings appear in Transformers (sinusoidal positional encoding) and modern LLMs (Rotary Position Embedding/RoPE).
+The Transformer architecture (Vaswani et al., 2017) introduced sinusoidal positional encoding for sequence positions; this idea was later adapted to continuous spatial coordinates, with Neural Radiance Fields (NeRF, 2020) mapping a scalar coordinate \(p\) to: \[ \gamma(p) = \left[\sin(2^0 \pi p), \cos(2^0 \pi p), \ldots, \sin(2^{L-1} \pi p), \cos(2^{L-1} \pi p)\right] \] enabling neural networks to capture fine geometric details.
+Tancik et al. (2020) gave a unified Neural Tangent Kernel analysis explaining why such encodings tame spectral bias.

-References: Mildenhall et al., "NeRF: Representing Scenes as Neural Radiance Fields" (ECCV 2020); Tancik et al., "Fourier Features Let Networks Learn High Frequency Functions" (NeurIPS 2020)
+References: Mildenhall et al., "NeRF: Representing Scenes as Neural Radiance Fields" (2020); Tancik et al., "Fourier Features Let Networks Learn High Frequency Functions" (NeurIPS 2020); Su et al., "RoFormer: Enhanced Transformer with Rotary Position Embedding" (2021)

 Interactive Demos